Victory Road (2011): Storylines

-Jeff Hardy's wellbeing and changes to the main event
+Jeff Hardy incident

-According to reports, the main event was cut short due to backstage concern over Jeff Hardy's wellbeing.
+According to reports, the main event featuring then TNA World Heavyweight Champion Sting defeating Jeff Hardy by pinfall to retain the title in 1 minute and 28 seconds, was cut short due to backstage concern over Jeff Hardy's well-being.

 After Hardy's entrance music played, it took over 40 seconds before he emerged, clearly intoxicated and under the influence of drugs, then stumbled out and staggered his way into the ring, forcing referee Brian Hebner to give an "X" sign during Sting's entrance to the ring.

 Following an audible from Eric Bischoff, and Hardy spending over a minute teasing the crowd over whether or not he'd throw his shirt, Sting hit Hardy with his Scorpion Death Drop and forcefully shoot pinned him to end the match in 88 seconds.

-Upon exiting the ring, Sting responded to chants from fans who were outraged at the length of the match and at Hardy's condition, as it was clear he was completely unfit to wrestle.
+Upon exiting the ring, a visibly angry Sting responded to chants from fans who were outraged at the length of the match and at Hardy's condition, as it was clear he was unfit to wrestle.
 Many fans chanted "that was bullshit," and as Sting was walking up the ramp, he turned to them and said "I agree!
 I agree!"

 TNA later apologized to its fans for the pay-per-view "falling short of their standard" and offered six months of free access to the TNAondemand.com library to anyone who bought the event.

 As a result of the fiasco that unfolded at Victory Road, Hardy was sent home from Impact! tapings the following week, and subsequently written out of the next month of TNA programming.
 It was later reported that while Hardy was considered fine throughout the day, it was only moments before his match that he was deemed unable to compete.
 Hardy had been abusing drugs and alcohol, and completed a 120-day rehab during his time away from TNA.